ivy-woo/DSS3DataProcessingProject/README.md

 (The packages 'reshape2' and 'plyr' are needed.
 Please install them first if they are not already.)

-The R script contains a handful of explanatory comments, which helps readers to follow the flow.
+The R script contains various explanatory comments, which helps readers to follow the flow.
 The 5 required tasks are labelled in the comments, showing that all tasks have been completed.